christoskaparakis/Coursera_Capstone/Final_Report.md

 </p><p align="center">
   <img src="https://github.com/ckaparakis/Coursera_Capstone/blob/master/pictures/elbow.png" title="hover text" width="350">
 </p>
 <p align="justify">As it is expected, the MSE decreases over the number of clusters.
 The elbow method here is implemented in order to select the appropriate number of groups.
-In this case, it is possible to see that the elbow is found more or less around 5.
+In this case, it is possible to see that the elbow is found around 5.
 The MSE found below this number shows little changes rather than big ones.
 Finally, once the number of clusters is fixed, the clustering algorithm is repeated through samples and each borough is labeled according to the clusters found.</p>
 <h2 id="results">4.
 Results</h2>
 <p align="justify"> By choosing k=5 and running the algorithm we now have cluster labels for every borough.
 After examining each cluster we can see every one of them is different and usually tend to have different popular venues.
 We can label them as:</p><p>
 </p><ol>